Hawai'i History Day

 The story follows Luffy, a young pirate and his crew as they try to find the One Piece - a vast treasure left behind by the Pirate King, Gold Roger.
 While on the high seas, the story delves into multiple instances of government oppression and historical lore of past atrocities as the protagonists visit an array of unique islands.

-In the end, I chose to write about Frederick Douglass.
+Afterward, I began looking into past influential figures that fought for equality and freedom using their voices for reason as a stand against oppression.
+Ultimately, I decided to tackle the poignant conflicts surrounding slavery during the 19th century.
+Harriet Tubman, William Lloyd Garrison, Sojourner Truth, and Lucretia Mott were among the potential choices for my paper, but decided on Frederick Douglass.
 His life was a symbolic representation of the oppressed - later becoming the leading voice of the Abolitionist Movement during the late 19th century.
-After several weeks of work into research and writing, I turned in my submission without any further thought.
+After several weeks of work into research and writing, I submitted my paper without any further thought.

 An unexpected surprise!